Pratikshinde55/Docker-Custom_Image/README.md

  Purpose of creating Custom image ?

-  When requirement is to create container with lot of custom settings.In container world we share images but not share container.
+  When requirement is to create container with lot of custom settings.
+In container world we share images but not share container.

 ⚡There are two ways to Create Custom image: